openprocurement/openprocurement.auctions.dgf/docs/source/standard/award.rst

     List of :ref:`Item` objects, auto-generated, read-only

     |ocdsDescription|
     The goods and services awarded in this award, broken into line items wherever possible.
-Items should not be duplicated, but the quantity specified instead.
+Items should not be duplicated, but the quantity should be specified instead.

 :documents:
     List of :ref:`Document` objects